lalitha1910/DataAnalyticsProject/slides.md

 ---
 ## Scatter Plot
 - Now, the linear relationship is much more visible.
-- Clearly this will have moderate or strong positive linear relationship.
+- Clearly, this will have moderate or strong positive linear relationship.
 ![bg right:65% 90%](pic6.png)

 ---